 Distribute the terms on the left-hand side of the equation:

 (x2 – 2x + 1) + (x2 – 4x + 4) = x2

 Simplify a bit to get x2 – 6x + 5 = 0.

 This factors as (x – 5)(x – 1) = 0, which has roots at x = 5 and x = 1.

 We found the values x = 5 and x = 1.
 These are both solutions to the equation (x – 1)2 + (x – 2)2 = x2.

 This so-called triangle is an impostor.
-A side of length zero and a side of length -1?
+A side of length 0 and a side of length -1?
 Who does it think it's trying to fool?
 We weren't born yesterday.
-If we were, by the way, we would be 0 years old, and we would have been -1 days old two days ago.
+If we were, by the way, we would be 0 years old, and we would've been -1 days old two days ago.

 Anyway, it's a good thing we checked our answers against the original problem, because only one of our answers works: x = 5.